 The aisle where Hampton vanities live at Home Depot.

 This is one of the highest-margin penny categories.
 Vanities, cabinets, and tile drop to a penny when product lines refresh or finishes change.
 The shelf price almost never updates.
 The Home Depot app usually shows the SKU as unavailable.
-The only way to confirm it is to ring it up at the register, which is exactly what TokenJack did.
+You confirm it by ringing it up, which is what TokenJack did.

 Paid $0.01 / Retail $450